Frequently Asked Questions

 Disable any processing in Windows own sound settings for the output device you're using when you're playing through non-exclusive WASAPI or DirectSound.

-Always avoid DirectSound as it has many limitations and is the lowest quality output system (that only exists for backwards-compatibility).
+Avoid DirectSound whenever possible as it has many limitations and is the lowest quality output system.

 Some ASUS soundcards, most prominently the Xonar series, come with a so-called GX feature, which is similar to Alchemy/EAX on Creative Labs sound cards.